val-beresneva/GitDocs/src/snapshotting/notes.md

 `--quiet`
 When merging notes, operate quietly.

+`-v`
+`--verbose`
+When merging notes, be more verbose.
+When pruning notes, report all object names whose notes are removed.

 ## DISCUSSION
 Commit notes are blobs containing extra information about an object (usually information to supplement a commit’s message).
 These blobs are taken from notes refs.